 One of the most well known attractions in Mount Gambier is the Umpherston Sinkhole and Gardens.
 I’d seen them shared on social media hundreds of times prior to arriving, and had a pretty good idea of what to expect, but they still completely blew my mind.

 Nothing prepares you for the sheer size, and beauty of this place and we spent the better part of an hour and a half exploring it all, enjoying the company of many possums and taking plenty of photos.
-We even went back a couple of days later (and then a third time!) as we’d enjoyed it so much, which speaks volumes.
+We even went back a couple of days later (and then a third time from Kromelite Road Rest Area) as we’d enjoyed it so much, which speaks volumes.

 The Umpherston Sinkhole far exceeded my expectations